Breast binding: Transmasculine and non-binary people

 Many people who bind for gender-affirming purposes are unwilling to seek medical attention due to a perceived lack of knowledge from healthcare professionals and continue binding since they believe the benefits outweigh the risks.
 In case of health concerns, they tend to seek help from healthcare professionals they perceive as trans-friendly and who will not stigmatize their binding practice.

 Gynecomastia

-Cisgender men afflicted with gynecomastia may find cause to bind as a means to control the appearance of enlarged breasts, during the wait before surgery or as an alternative to surgery.
-However, cisgender men with gynecomastia may often wear male bras.
+Cisgender men afflicted with gynecomastia may find cause to bind as a means to control the appearance of breasts, during the wait before surgery or as an alternative to surgery.
+Some apparel companies make compression shirts for cisgender men that provide the same result as a breast binder.